Create a custom converter

 </included>

-This config is now included into our logback.xml
+This config is now included into our logback.xml which is picked up by spring boot.

 logback.xml